Loop Trail in Roy's Redwoods Preserve is closed for public safety, due to fallen trees and storm damage.

 The primeval groves of bay and redwood were once the setting for a George Lucas movie, The Ewok Adventure.
 Prior to becoming an MCOSD preserve, several of the great rings of redwoods were inhabited by members of a loosely organized commune.
-Today, the great meadow is frequently used for weddings and other special gatherings.
 For a perfect quiet getaway, try the Roy’s Redwoods nature trail.
 This short loop walk meanders along a secluded ridge among sheltering fir, madrone, and oak trees.

 From Hwy 101 in Larkspur, take the exit for Sir Francis Drake Blvd west 8.6 miles, turn right onto Nicasio Valley Rd.
 Gate is approximately 0.5 miles up on the right.